olifrost/olifrost.github.io/_posts/2021-11-12-bribe-boris.md

 ![](/blog/boris4.jpeg)

-And with my work complete, I moved onto a new scheme.
+And with my work complete, I moved on to a new scheme.

 Putting the Green New Deal on a Black Friday deals site.